KrunkZhou/Awesome-Stars/README.md

 *   [M2TeamArchived/NSudo](https://github.com/M2TeamArchived/NSudo) - \[Deprecated, work in progress alternative: https://github.com/M2Team/NanaRun] Series of System Administration Tools

-*   [polygraphene/ALVR](https://github.com/polygraphene/ALVR) - ALVR is an open source remote VR display for Gear VR and Oculus Go.
-With it, you can play SteamVR games in your standalone headset.

 ## Batchfile

 *   [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and transparent Windows operating system, designed to optimize performance and latency.